 In terms of the shareholders, the position is the same for all companies in that they will only be liable up to their own contribution to the company’s capital.

-The public offering relates to financial securities, which include capital securities issued by companies (mainly in the form of shares or stock).
+The public offer of shares relates to financial securities, which include capital securities issued by companies (mainly in the form of shares or stock).

-In considering the tree ‘types’ of companies above, only the SA may offer securities to the public.
-Other companies issuing shares, such as SARL’s, cannot offer securities to the public.
+In considering the tree ‘types’ of companies above, only the SA may of- fer shares to the public.
+Other companies issuing shares, such as SARL’s, cannot offer financial securities to the public.

-There are Ordinary General Meetings, which serve the purpose of, amongst other things, validating the annual accounts, and Extraordinary General Meetings, which may be held to amend the articles of association of the company.
+There are Ordinary General Meetings, which serve the purpose of, amongst other things, validating the annual accounts, which are necessarily controlled by statutory auditors (commissaires aux comptes) in SA and other eligible companies.
+Extraordinary General Meetings may be held to amend the articles of association of the company.